afspies/haiku_probe/README.md

 You should then be able to clone the new repo into your machine.
 You will want to change the names of the files.
-For example, you will want to move `haiku_template/haiku_template.py` to be called `smallish/smallish.py`
+For example, you will want to move `haiku_probe/haiku_probe.py` to be called `smallish/smallish.py`

-	git mv haiku_template smallish
+	git mv haiku_probe smallish
-	git mv smallish/haiku_template.py smallish/smallish.py
+	git mv smallish/haiku_probe.py smallish/smallish.py
 	git mv smallish/tests/test_slopfield.py smallish/tests/test_smallish.py

 Make a commit recording these changes.
 Something like:

-	git commit -a -m"Moved names from `haiku_template` to `smallish`"
+	git commit -a -m"Moved names from `haiku_probe` to `smallish`"

 You will probably want to remove all the example data:

 	git rm smallish/data/*
-	git commit -a -m"Removed example `haiku_template` data"
+	git commit -a -m"Removed example `haiku_probe` data"

 Possibly, you will want to add some of your own data in there.

-You will want to edit a few more places that still have `haiku_template` in them.
+You will want to edit a few more places that still have `haiku_probe` in them.
 Type the following to see where all these files are:

-	git grep haiku_template
+	git grep haiku_probe

-You can replace `haiku_template` for `smallish` quickly with:
+You can replace `haiku_probe` for `smallish` quickly with:

-	git grep -l 'haiku_template' | xargs sed -i 's/haiku_template/smallish/g'
+	git grep -l 'haiku_probe' | xargs sed -i 's/haiku_probe/smallish/g'

 This very file (README.md) should be edited to reflect what your project is about.